Together we can stop 70% of plastic pollution in Australia

 Half of all facial exfoliators available in Australia contain plastic microbeads.
 You’ll also find them in toothpaste and nail polish.
 A single tube of face scrub can contain as many as 350,000 beads.
 They are so small that they pass through the filters at sewage treatment facilities and out into the ocean, in their billions.
 The United States recently banned microbeads in cosmetics and the Boomerang Alliance is campaigning for Australia to follow.
 Until then, you can make informed choices about the products that you buy with the help of the Good Scrub Guide.

-Send a letter to The Hon Josh Frydenberg MP, Minister for the Environment & Energy
+Send a letter to The Hon Sussan Ley MP, Minister for the Environment

 Address: PO Box 6022, House of Representatives, Parliament House, Canberra ACT 2600